mb4512/C15builder/README.md

 - `data/test.unrelaxed.10.data`: LAMMPS data file of the C15 phase before structural relaxation
 - `data/test.relaxed.10.data`: LAMMPS data file of the C15 phase after structural relaxation

-In practice, the unrelaxed structure `test.unrelaxed.10.data` is constructed by adding and deleting atoms following the prescription of `test.ico.10.xyz`.
-This repository already comes with the `test.ico.*.xyz` files for sizes in the range between 2 and 100 interstitials.
-Note that these structures do not represent the global energy minimum of a C15 phase in BCC; for this purpose, some heuristic global minimisation scheme must be used, for example as outlined by [Alexander et al. (2016)](https://doi.org/10.1103/PhysRevB.94.024103).
+In practice, the unrelaxed structure `test.unrelaxed.10.data` is constructed by inserting into and deleting atoms from the pristine BCC crystal following the prescription of `test.ico.10.xyz`.
+This repository already comes with the `test.ico.*.xyz` output files for sizes in the range between 2 and 100 interstitials.
+Note that these structures do not represent the global energy minimum of a C15 phase in BCC, as we do not optimise for the precise shape; for this purpose, some heuristic global minimisation scheme must be used, for example as outlined by [Alexander et al. (2016)](https://doi.org/10.1103/PhysRevB.94.024103).
 In principle, this script could be modified for this purpose.